-It’s Monday morning at Drowsy Water Ranch.
-Families gather at the barn, anxiously awaiting the assignment of their horse and the adventure of their first ride of the week.
+To start the first day of vacation at the ranch, families gather at the barn, anxiously awaiting the assignment of their horse and the adventure of their first ride of the week.
 A simple trip down the ranch’s dirt road is the first outing with horse and saddle for some guests.
-This is our lesson ride.
-On this ride, riders learn to communicate with their horse and experience the first taste of the views.
+This, our lesson ride, is when new riders learn to communicate with their horse and when they experience the first taste of the views.

-Or, “Those are Ken and Randy Sue’s old boots and they’ve been here quite some time!”
+“Those are Ken and Randy Sue’s old boots!” another laughs.

 Before we get to the facts on the boots at Drowsy Water Ranch, you should know how this all got started:

 Traditionally, cowboys (or cowgirls) placed boots on fenceposts to prevent animals from impaling themselves.
 We’ve yet to hear any verification that fencepost impalement really happened.
 This practice was probably created by some worrisome cowboy.
 His practice and reasoning behind the practice spread to the neighbors and, voila! a bonafide cowboy myth was born.

 (By the way, the myth was later busted by a smart cowgirl that finally asked, “Did that ever really happen?”
 That’s usually how the world works with worrisome cowboys and smart cowgirls.)

 At Drowsy Water Ranch, the truth about the boots is simple: each boot has its own story.
 For example, look closely and you might find a pair of pretty boots placed on a fencepost next to a hay meadow last summer.
 This particular pair has one of the best stories.